tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

 First of all, if you KNOW that you will not publicly share the code you write for this tutorial, then you can skip this step.
 However, I would strongly encourage you to do this, because it is good practice.
 It is never wise to have an API Key written directly into Python code.
 You may share that Python code with someone else or host it in a public location, and if it has your API key in it, the people you share it with will have access to the key.
 CourtListener and other API hosts rate limit these keys to prevent misuse, so it is dangerous to share your API key publicly.

-To prevent this, we will create a “.env” file in the directory we are working in to load the key into our file with the Python code.
+To prevent this, we will create a [“.env” file](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa) in the directory we are working in to load the key into our file with the Python code.
+By loading the key from this separate file, we can share the important part of this code with another person who knows the correct values within the .env file, and they will be able to access the code.

+> **Note:** There are other reasons for using .env files, but this explanation will suffice for this blog post.

 To do this:

 **1.** From your application launcher, open the “Anaconda Powershell Prompt.”
 From the prompt, run the following code: